Quality Testing

 Unit Testing

-level of dynamic testing and is first the responsibility of the developers and then of the testers.
+The level of dynamic testing is first the responsibility of the developers and then of the testers.

-In Parallel Testing, the user reconciles the output of the new system to the output of the current system in order to verify that the new system is operating correctly.
+In Parallel Testing, the user compares the output of the new system to the output of the current system in order to verify that the new system is operating correctly.

 Functional Testing

-This is a category of Black box testing, geared to functional requirements of an application, performed by the testing team
+This is a category of Black box testing, geared towards the functional requirements of an application and performed by the testing team of the application.
+Clearly, this is subjective and will depend on the targeted end user or customer.

 Usability Testing

-Usability Testing for is performed to check the 'user-friendliness' of the application.
-Clearly this is subjective and will depend on the targeted end user or customer.
+Usability testing is performed to check the 'user-friendliness' of the application.
+Clearly, this is subjective and will depend on the targeted end user or customer.

 Integration Testing

 Upon completion of unit testing, integration testing (basically, white box) commences.
-The purpose is to ensure distinct components of the application still work in accordance to customer requirements.
+The purpose is to ensure distinct components of the application still work in accordance with customer requirements.

 System Testing

-After integration testing, the Testing Team will begin system testing, which is a category of black box testing.
+After integration testing, the testing team will begin system testing, which is a type of black box testing.
 The complete system is configured in a controlled environment to validate its accuracy and completeness in performing the functions as designed.

-Similar to System Testing, End-to-End Testing involves testing of a complete application in an environment that mimics real-world use, such as interaction with a database, using network communications, or interacting with other hardware, applications, or systems where appropriate.
+Similar to system testing, end-to-end testing involves testing a complete application in an environment that mimics real-world use, such as interaction with a database, using network communications, or interacting with other hardware, applications, or systems where appropriate.

 Regression Testing